c-navarroperez/README-Generator-Pro/README.md

 * [License](#license)

 ## Installation
-Download the code to your computer.
+Download the code from GitHub to your computer.

 ## Usage
 To start using the README generator: once the code has been downloaded, navigate to the folder with your preferred terminal and input the following line: